linuxdeepin/deepin-manual/manual-assets/professional/deepin-camera/en_US/index.md

 ![right-menu](jpg/right-menu.png)

 ## Main Menu

-On the main menu, you can change settings for Camera, switch window themes, view help manual, and get more information about Camera.
+On the main menu, you can change settings for Camera, view help manual, and get more information about Camera.

 ### Settings

 1. On the Camera interface, click ![界面按钮图标](icon/icon_menu.svg).
 2. Click **Settings** to adjust **Basic**, **Shoot** and **Output** settings.

    - **Basic** setting: set up the **File location** for photos and videos.
    - **Shoot** setting: set up the **Burst mode** and **Self-timer delay** options.

      ![settings](jpg/settings.png)